 - A Common Types of Flooded Suction Applications

 - What is a Flooded Suction Pump

 - Advantages and Disadvantages of Flooded Suction Pumps

 - Flooded Suction Pump Applications

-Flooded suction pumps can be used in many different applications.
+Flooded suction pumps can be used in many different pump applications.
 They also have their advantages and disadvantages, which must be taken into consideration when making a slurry pump selection for your application.

 What is a Flooded Suction Pump?

 It is important to make sure the material that will be pumped is not too thick or viscous, otherwise, it may have a hard time correctly feeding to the pump, resulting in air pockets.
 The fluid needs to be constantly feeding the pump to prevent damage to the pump and equipment.
-If the material is too thick, a vacuum pump or self-priming pump may be necessary to help pull the fluid into the pump to prevent too much air buildup.
+If the material is too thick, a vacuum pump or self-priming slurry pump may be necessary to help the fluid flow into the pump to prevent too much air buildup.